RaitaroH/MyAnimeList-MyListClassic/README.md

 ![alt tag](https://raw.githubusercontent.com/RaitaroH/MyAnimeList/master/Images/MyList%20-%20DeepDark.png)
 My custom classic style for MAL.
 See bellow the code you need to use.

+Credit to [Shishio-kun's](https://myanimelist.net/profile/Shishio-kun) tutorials (and who contributed to those) and [dzikibambus](https://myanimelist.net/profile/dzikibambus) for improvements to the anime images hover.

 <b>CLASSIC STYLE ONLY!</b>

 My list [here](https://myanimelist.net/animelist/RaitaroHikami).